Social spider: Levels

 Social spiders exhibit varying levels of sociality, of which there are six defined.
 Agnarsson et al. estimate that spiders as a whole have independently evolved sociality 18 or 19 times.
 Most of these social spiders broadly fit into the quasi-social definition of sociality, meaning they show cooperative brood care, use the same nest (web), and have some amount of generational overlap.
 Several permutations of social behavior exist amongst the 23 species of spider considered to be quasi-social out of some 45,000 known species of spider.
 These 23 species are phylogenetically scattered in 11 genera across eight widely separated families.

 The level of sociality often varies between species (interspecies) but can vary within a species (intraspecies) as well.
-Intraspecific variation is generally habitat dependant, where some populations within a species show all the characteristics of quasi-sociality, yet a population a mile away may be largely solitary because they inhabit a different environment.
+Intraspecific variation is generally habitat dependent, where some populations within a species show all the characteristics of quasi-sociality, yet a population a mile away may be largely solitary because they inhabit a different environment.
 This facultative sociality allows them to survive periods of sub-optimal conditions, when sustaining large aggregations is not feasible.
 Some of these aggregations can contain as many as 50,000 individuals as in the case of Anelosimus eximius (in the family Theridiidae).
 The genus Anelosimus has a strong tendency towards sociality: all known American species are social, and species in Madagascar are at least somewhat social.

 Members of other species in the same family but several different genera have independently developed social behavior.
 For example, although Theridion nigroannulatum belongs to a genus with no other social species, T. nigroannulatum build colonies that may contain several thousand individuals that co-operate in prey capture and share food.
 Other communal spiders include several Philoponella species (family Uloboridae), Agelena consociata (family Agelenidae) and Mallos gregalis (family Dictynidae).
 Social predatory spiders need to defend their prey against kleptoparasites ("thieves"), and larger colonies are more successful in this.
 The herbivorous spider Bagheera kiplingi lives in small colonies which helps to protect eggs and spiderlings.
 Even widow spiders (genus Latrodectus), which are notoriously aggressive and cannibalistic, have formed small colonies in captivity, sharing webs and feeding together.

 A few species, such as Anelosimus eximius, are also known to have reproductive skew, where some of the females reproduce and others do not.
 Even though these spiders cooperate by caring for each other's young, cooperating in prey capture and sharing food, they are not considered eusocial as they do not have defined castes.
 Any female has the potential to reproduce, therefore differences in the reproductive success is due to competition for scarce food resources rather than the existence of physically distinct castes.